Nicolas Mahut: 2014: Career-high singles ranking

 After quite a successful 2013 season, especially in singles, Mahut didn't enjoy much success in 2014.
 For the majority of the year in singles, Mahut did not need to play through qualifying to advance to the main draw thanks to the good results he compiled from 2013, but only won 38% of the tour-level matches he played.
-He failed to advance past the first round in every Grand Slam, which is the first time in his career.
+He failed to advance past the first round in every Grand Slam, which was the first time in his career.
 Mahut did not reach a tour-level semifinals throughout the entire season.
 During the season Mahut reached 3 tour-level quarterfinals as well as two Challenger finals.

 However, Mahut enjoyed success in doubles.
 He reached the semifinals of Brisbane partnering Roger Federer to start off the season.
 The following week Mahut and Llodra lost in the first round at Sydney in the deciding tiebreak.
 The week after at the Australian Open, Mahut and Llodra were seeded 13th and reached the semifinals for the first time in his career without dropping a set, including wins against 2nd seeds Alexander Peya and Bruno Soares in the 3rd round and 5th seeds Leander Paes and Radek Štěpánek in the quarterfinals.
 Mahut then participated at Montepeiller partnering Marc Gicquel, where they reached the final without dropping a set, losing in 3 sets to another unseeded pair Nikolay Davydenko and Denis Istomin.
 Mahut's good form continued into next week, where he participated in Rotterdam with Llodra, and won the tournament while only dropping a set.
 Mahut then reached the quarterfinals of the Indian Wells Masters partnering Jo-Wilfried Tsonga, losing to world No. 1s the Bryan brothers in 2 tiebreaks.
 The next week at the Miami Masters, Mahut and Llodra reached the semifinals, again they were defeated by the Bryan Brothers, also in straight sets.